OSC/ood-documentation/source/how-tos/app-development/interactive/sub-apps.rst

   * Place new ``form.yml`` files in ``/etc/ood/config/apps/my_app``.
   * OR provide new ``form.yml`` files in  ``/var/www/ood/apps/sys/my_app/local``.

 There are pros and cons to each scheme.
-With the former, you sperate the overriedes (the sub-apps) and the actuall app.
-The subapps residing in ``/etc/ood`` and the actual apps residing in ``/var/www``.
+With the former, you separate the overrides (the sub-apps) and the actual app.
+The sub-apps residing in ``/etc/ood`` and the actual apps residing in ``/var/www``.
 This would allow you to update one without having to update the other.

 With latter scheme you keep the overrides with the main application itself.
 This has the benefit